Welcome to the Dominican Republic!

 The history of the Dominican Republic has gone through many twists and turns since the occupation of its original inhabitants, the Taino Indians.
 If you were to visit the Capital city of Santo Domingo, you would see the influence of European exploration in the architecture and museums.
 And, you would also see the communities with homes constructed during more prosperous times, and monuments constructed in celebration of freedom from a time when the country was misruled by an infamous dictator.
 There is always something new to learn about the Dominican Republic and it’s rich history, and as an organization, we strive to make sure that all volunteers get a taste.

-In the far northwest region of the Dominican Republic, Outreach360 volunteers serve in the small, rural fishing town of Monte Cristi.
-Although the Dominican’s vibrant culture and island vibe have made it known in tourism, the social injustices bred by European conquistadors are still very present in contemporary society and a contributing cause to the poverty many Monte Cristi residents face every day.
-Here in this slow-paced beach town, many residents find work fishing the local waters, harvesting salt from the historical salt flats, or working in the nearby agricultural industry.
+Outreach360 is currently working in the far northwest region of the Dominican Republic in the small rural fishing town of Monte Cristi.
+The town of Monte Cristi is a magical place, best known as a slow-paced beach town, where many of its residents find work fishing the local waters, harvesting salt from the historical salt flats, or working in the nearby agricultural industry.
 Unlike the bustling tourist destinations in the large coastal resorts in the Dominican Republic, Monte Cristi finds itself well off the beaten path.
 It’s this distance that adds to its authenticity and charm, revealing beautiful scenery, friendly people, and the lively community of true Dominican culture.

-The highlight was teaching the children!
-They were so loving and cute and eager to learn.
+“The highlight of my trip was teaching the children!
+They were so loving, cute and eager to learn.
 It was also super cool to experience the culture of the Dominican Republic, it was very different than anything I have experienced before.
 Do it!
 It was one of the coolest and most memorable experiences of my life.”